clangen/musikcube/README.md

 you'll need [homebrew](http://brew.sh/) to install the required dependencies.

+### automatic

+warning: this is experimental, but should work. if it does not, please file a ticket and/or follow the manual instructions below.

+- `brew tap clangen/musikcube`
+- `brew install musikcube`
+- `musikbox`

+### manual

 - `brew install cmake boost libogg libvorbis flac mpg123 faad2`
 - `git clone https://github.com/clangen/musikcube.git`
 - `cd musikcube`